pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 - It focuses on creating reusable and versatile code by using templates or type abstractions.
 - The goal is to develop algorithms and data structures that work with various data types.

----

 # Why use generic programming?

 - **Reusability:** Write code once, use it with multiple data types.
-- **Type Safety:** Ensures that type-related errors are caught at compile-time.
+- **Type safety:** Ensures that type-related errors are caught at compile-time.
 - **Performance:** Optimized code for specific data types without code duplication.
 - **Expressiveness:** Code that's concise and easier to read and maintain.